Veronika Šarec

-Veronika Šarec (born May 8, 1969 in Ljubljana, SR Slovenia, SFR Yugoslavia) is a former alpine skier.
+Veronika Šarec (born 8 May 1969) is a Slovenian former alpine skier.

 In her career, Šarec won one Alpine Skiing World Cup Slalom race, with seven podiums altogether.
 Her only win was the Haus im Ennstal Slalom in the 1989/90 season. Šarec represented Yugoslavia at the 1984 Winter Olympics and 1988 Winter Olympics and Slovenia at the 1992 Winter Olympics.